 Ground floor: Large luminous living room with satellite TV and dining area ringed with arched windows in a wonderful position overlooking the castle.
 Well equipped kitchen with oven, gas stove top, dishwasher and refrigerator freezer.
 Bathroom with shower.

 Second Floor (First European): Galleried landing with small sitting area.
-Double bedroom with queen sized bed, en-suite bathroom with shower.
-A second double bedroom with queen sized bed.
+Large bedroom with queen sized bed, en-suite bathroom with shower.
+A second bedroom with queen sized bed.
 Twin bedroom.
 Bathroom with shower.

 Property and area amenities

 |Bedrooms||Large bedroom with queen sized bed.
 A second bedroom with queen sized bed.
 Twin bedroom|